BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk7Lab.md

 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult the textbook (see readings above).

-1.
+1. BLAST the unknown2 sequence from week7.fas (in the class' GitHub repository data folder).
+Now perform the same search but with match/mismatch scores of 1,-4.
+How do the results from these two analyses compare?
+2. BLAST this sequence: CGATGCGATATGCGAAAA.
+How do you interpret the score, similarity, query coverage, and E-value for the top hits?
+3. Import the Bos taurus mitochondrial sequence (downloaded during the BLAST exercise) into R. What is the length and GC content?
+Include your code and comments.
+4. Extract the loach sequence from `protein.fasta.unaligned.dat.txt` and save it in a new file called `loachAA.fas`.
+Include your code and comments.
+5. Import all sequences for two taxa, *Callisia* and *Gibasis*, into R from BOLD.
+Include your code and comments.

-How long did it take you to complete these questions?
+6. How long did it take you to complete these questions?

-Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.
+7. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.